Blink is the rendering engine used by Chromium.

 We’ve also been collaborating with Adobe to host Test the Web Forward events, where web developers and spec authors work together to write conformance tests that all browsers are evaluated against.
 So far (April 2013) there have been four such events, the most recent hosted by Google in Sydney.
 We're committed to this effort and are currently organizing the next event in Tokyo.

-If you encounter a bug in Blink or a browser interoperability issue, please file a bug here.
+If you encounter a bug in Blink or a browser interoperability issue, please use the "New issue" wizard at crbug.com.

 With Blink we’re excited about the freedom to dream big for the Web.
 When Chromium started, our goal was to change as little of WebKit as possible, easing integration with the WebKit codebase.
 With Blink we are excited to make large-scale architectural changes to the code, without having to worry about breaking other consumers of WebKit.

 One change we’re planning is adding “out-of-process iframes”.
 These allow Chromium to separate individual parts of a page into separate sandboxed processes.
 Implementing this will require large restructuring of how iframes are handled in WebKit.
 Some of this restructuring is incompatible with other WebKit ports and has thus been delayed until now.